-10 Nov Enabling Data Harmonization in Maritime Trade
+10 Nov Enabling Data Harmonisation in Maritime Trade with Maritime Single Window

 In this smart world that we live in, the hard part is not to keep up with the technological changes, but to find the pieces missing and connect all of our digital knowledge to fill the gaps.
-Thus, when it comes to the shipping industry, although digitalization is the future, it is important that the industry focuses on two things; Data harmonization and data sharing.
+Thus, when it comes to the shipping industry, although digitalisation is the future, it is important that the industry focuses on two things; Data harmonisation and data sharing.

-What a Single Window requires to Achieve Data Harmonization?
+What a Single Window requires to achieve data harmonisation?

 International Maritime Organization (IMO) recently made amends to its FAL mandate and that makes compulsory implementation of a Single Window System.
 Why?
-It again comes to the question of transparency, efficiency, and harmonization.
+It again comes to the question of transparency, efficiency, and harmonisation.